Thomas-Reents/MultiTracksAssessment/README.md

 ## Hello

-Here is my .NET Assessment.
+Here is my .NET Assessment!

-To use my MultiTracksAPI update the connection string in appsettings.json.
+To use the api <b>MultiTracksAPI</b> update the connection string in appsettings.json.